Apartment Room Share NYC: The Ultimate Renting Guide

 What If You're a Non-Single Roommate?

-What we're referring to as a non-single roommate is someone who doesn't come alone as most roommates do.
+We're referring to a non-single roommate who doesn't come alone as most roommates do.

-We're talking about people who want to share a room with their significant other or have a number of pets.
+We're talking about people who want to share a room with their significant other or have several pets.

-Being one of two or owning one or more pets (beyond a gerbil or fish) can put you in a difficult position in finding a room.
+Being one of two or owning one or more pets (beyond a gerbil or fish) can put you in a difficult position to find a room.

-Your best bet will be to find roommates in advance that approve of your situation.
+Your best bet is to find roommates who approve of your situation in advance.

 Can You Rent a Room as a Couple?

-Couples are people too.
-You both need a place to live, but can't afford an entire apartment on your own or maybe living in a studio or with family doesn't appeal to you both.
+Couples are people, too.
+You both need a place to live but can't afford an entire apartment alone, or maybe living in a studio or with family doesn't appeal to you both.

 Sure, rooms can be an option.